-According to Statista, it has been estimated that a whopping 306.4 billion emails will be sent in 2020.
+According to Statista, it is estimated that we will send a whopping 333 billion emails in 2022.
 This considered email management has become a necessary skill for effective time management.
 There is a need to slice down the amount of time spent replying, sorting, deleting and searching through emails.
 Below are my 7 top tips for effective email management:

 - sending short and brief responses,

-- taking the necessary action on the email promptly and
+- taking the required action on the email promptly and

-- setting it aside as fast as you can.
+- Set it aside irrelevant emails as fast as you can.

-If you have concerns about not immediately responding to emails then simply set up an out of office explaining when you will be reviewing emails and set an expectation on when you will be responding.
+If you have concerns about not immediately responding to emails, then set up an out of office explaining when you will be reviewing emails and set an expectation on when you will be responding.

 It’s good to note that you don’t have to read or respond to all your emails.

-Read the ones that are relevant to you and defer the remaining emails to archives or folders to be accessed for information whenever you need them.
-Only respond to emails if you find that it’s necessary, and the benefits outweigh the cost.
+Read the relevant ones and defer the remaining emails to archives or folders to be accessed for information whenever you need them.
+Only respond to emails if you find it necessary, and the benefits outweigh the cost.

-To manage a high number of emails, it is crucial to categorise them into different folders or labels.
+It is important to categorize your emails into different folders or labels if you want to work effectively.
 You can simply sort and name your folders according to the relevance, priority or content.
 For instance, you can create separate folders for your feedback emails, account emails, and urgent investor emails.
 Segregating your emails means you will spend less time taking action on them or searching through your mail.

-If an email takes a longer time to respond to, then you might need to archive them to a folder with a ‘Reply By’ date.
-This is essential in making sure that you do not overlook any important emails, but at the same time manage the time you spend on your email.
+If an email takes longer to respond to, you might need to archive them to a folder with a ‘Reply By’ date.
+That way, you are making sure that you do not overlook any important emails while managing the time you spend on your email.

 Are you tired of typing a new response for every client inquiry?

 Email templates come in handy for faster response to similar emails.
 For instance, all your responses to FAQ inquiries from your clients probably have the same format.
 Therefore, you can develop templates for responding to such emails.
-Then, integrate them into your email account, which allows you to spend less time than you normally would typing each response from scratch.
+Then, integrate them into your email account, which allows you to spend less time typing each response from scratch.

-We sign up for different subscriptions that over time become irrelevant to us.
-If it’s a subscription for content that you can easily lookup on the internet, then unsubscribe from it.
+We sign up for different subscriptions that become irrelevant to us over time.
+If it’s a subscription for content that you can quickly look up on the internet, then unsubscribe from it.
 Similarly, if you constantly find yourself deleting emails from a given subscription, it might be time to unsubscribe.